 Questions related to the cost of a clinical trial

-- What costs can I expect if I choose to participate in this clinical trial?
+- What costs are associated with this clinical trial?

 - If I’m worried about managing the costs related to my cancer care, who can help me with these concerns?

-National Cancer Institute: Participating in a Clinical Trial: Questions to Ask Your Doctor
+National Cancer Institute: Questions to Ask Your Doctor About Treatment Clinical Trials

 National Cancer Institute: What are Biospecimens and Biorepositories